 “There are a host of reasons why we see friendships being impaired by ADHD symptoms,” notes Dr. Anderson.
 “For a kid who’s highly distractable, it could be they can’t keep up with a pace of conversation and their friends just notice they’re zoned out.
 For the kid who’s really impulsive, it might be they interrupt other kids and don’t let anybody else get a word in edgewise.
 For kids who have real difficulty delaying gratification, it may be that they always have to choose the activity, and anybody who doesn’t want to go along with it gets some impulsive speech directed at them.”

 In one study of kids at summer camp, after only a few hours of interaction, the boys with ADHD were far more likely to be disliked and rejected by their peers than the boys without a diagnosis.

 The main reasons given for the quick negative perceptions was their explosive, retaliatory and impulsive behavior patterns, researchers found.
-Stephen Hinshaw, the one of the authors of the study and now professor of psychology at the University of California, Berkeley.
+Stephen Hinshaw, one of the authors of the study and now the professor of psychology at the University of California, Berkeley.

 And Dr. Hinshaw notes that girls with ADHD are subject to even more peer rejection than boys, “probably because their behavior patterns are more gender atypical.”

 When children with ADHD develop serious behavior problems, whether they had a diagnosis of ODD or not, the most effective treatment is parent training.
 There are many parent training programs, but what they have in common is that they teach parents how to reset the relationship with the child.